youngdrizzy1/Online-Retail-Store/README.md

 - A RandomForestClassifier was trained, leveraging multiple decision trees for improved accuracy and reduced overfitting.

 **Predictions & Model Evaluation:**
-- The model was assessed using a classification report and confusion matrix. 📌 (The second image displays the confusion matrix.)
+- The model was assessed using a classification report and confusion matrix.

 **Confusion Matrix Analysis:**
 - Class 0 (Majority Class): 85,097 correct, 256 misclassified as Class 1, 3 as Class 2.